bgord/knowledge/README.md

 - ~~What does `git revert` do?~~
 - How to include untracked files in `git diff`?
 - What are the three main git areas?
+- What to do when branches have diverged?
+- How to use `--dry-run` for the most common commands?
+- How to delete untracked files? (`$ git clean`)
+- How to squash commits?
+- How to obtain useful logs with `git log`?

 ## CSS
 - deepen knowledge of BEM